-We are a Jedi church and international ministry of the religion Jediism and the Jedi way of life.
-Jedi at this site are not the same as those portrayed within the Star Wars franchise.
-Star Wars Jedi are fictional characters that exist within a literary and cinematic universe.
-We are a recognized International Ministry and Public Charity; a tax exempt (donations are US income tax deductable) 501(c)3 non-profit organization.
+Jedi church of The Force and international ministry of the Jedi religion, Jediism, and the Jedi way of life.
+A recognized International Ministry and Public Charity; tax exempt (donations are US income tax deductible) 501(c)3 non-profit organization founded in 2005.

 A Jedi at Temple of the Jedi Order (TotJO) follows our Doctrine, though all are welcome to register an account and participate as a guest.